How Much Does Air Duct Cleaning Cost?

 Factors in Calculating Air Duct Cleaning Cost

 Several factors affect overall air duct cleaning costs.
-Prices can differ from the national average due to the size and type of ductwork, the number of vents, accessibility, contamination level, local labor costs, and geographic location.
+Prices can differ from the national average due to the size and type of ductwork, the number of vents, contamination level, accessibility, local labor costs, and geographic location.

 There are different materials, tools, and cleaning methods for foam board, fiberglass, flex, or rigid ducts.
 Foam board or fiberglass ducts can be cleaned with contact vacuuming, air washing, or power brushing.
 Flex ductwork requires specialized equipment, and not every company may offer the service.
-Rigid ductwork is more straightforward to clean, and virtually every duct cleaning company should offer the service.
+Rigid ductwork is more straightforward to clean, and virtually every duct cleaning company will offer the service.

 Number of Vents